unisse-courses/s14-mp17/README.md

         - email: mariaclara@email.com
         - password: password

-### Note
+### Notes
-Dates in the Admin Page that are `December 31, 1999` means that the booking is still available.
+- Dates in the Admin Page that are `December 31, 1999` means that the booking is still available.
 Those dates are subjected to change when the user books an available booking.
+- The `/` (home page) is public.
+It cannot be viewed by a user already logged in.
+A user has a separate page to view the same contents of the home page when they choose to `Create Booking` found in their dashboards.